telliott99/PythonQuickies/int_to_hex.md

 >>>
 ```

 The good news:  under the hood, a bytearray is an array of ints.
-The bad news:  feeding hex data to `bytearray` does not do what you would expect.